Chart Color Schemes

 Sylvania Waters hosts a notably older demographic compared to the national average

-The median age in Sylvania Waters is 43 years, which is higher than Greater Sydney's average of 37 years and also exceeds the national average of 38 years.
-The age profile shows that those aged 55-64 years make up 14.1% of the population, while those aged 25-34 years constitute 10.1%.
-Between 2021 and present, the percentage of the population aged 15-24 has increased from 13.0% to 14.9%, while the percentage of those aged 5-14 has decreased from 11.8% to 10.5%.
-By 2041, demographic projections indicate significant shifts in Sylvania Waters' age structure.
-The number of people aged 85 and above is projected to increase by 80 individuals (75%) from 106 to 187.
-Notably, the combined age groups of 65 and above will account for 77% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the populations aged 25-34 and 0-4 are expected to decline.
+The median age in Sylvania Waters is 43 years, significantly higher than Greater Sydney's average of 37 years and also exceeding the national average of 38 years.
+The age profile shows that those aged 55-64 years make up 14.1% of the population, a prominent figure compared to other age groups.
+Meanwhile, the 25-34 year-olds comprise only 10.1%, which is smaller than the proportion in Greater Sydney.
+Between 2021 and present day, the percentage of individuals aged 15-24 has increased from 13.0% to 14.9%.
+Conversely, the percentage of those aged 5-14 has decreased from 11.8% to 10.6%.
+Looking forward to 2041, demographic projections indicate substantial changes in Sylvania Waters' age structure.
+The number of individuals aged 85 and above is projected to rise by 80 people (75%), increasing from 106 to 187.
+Notably, the combined age groups of 65+ are expected to account for 77% of total population growth, reflecting the area's aging demographic trend.
+Conversely, both the 25-34 and 0-4 age cohorts are projected to experience population declines.